Saturable Purcell filter for circuit quantum electrodynamics: Introduction

 \section{Introduction}

-Superconducting quantum computers with moderate numbers of qubits are already available~\cite{arute_nature19,zhang_2020,jurcevic_qst21,gong_science21,zhu_sb22}.
-To increase the number of qubits further, every part of the current setups needs to be improved: data artificial atoms (AAs) that encode the qubits, room-temperature electronics that controls these AAs, and the interconnect between them.
-Simplifying this interconnect is the focus of this article.
-In particular, we show how to reduce the number of the needed transmission lines attached to each AA.
-The current designs~\cite{arute_nature19,zhang_2020,jurcevic_qst21,gong_science21,zhu_sb22} use separate lines for control and measurement of the AA.
-The control line is directly attached to the AA, but has a very small coupling such that the decay of the AA into this line is smaller than the other decoherence rates.
-The measurement line is coupled through a resonator that has a large detuning from the qubit transition frequency of the AA.
+Superconducting quantum processors with moderate numbers of qubits are already available~\cite{arute_nature19,jurcevic_qst21,gong_science21,zhu_sb22,zhang_sciadv22}.
+Error correction, where multiple physical qubits act as one logical qubit, is already being explored on such scalable hardware~\cite{chen_prl22,zhao_prl22,acharya_2022}.
+This means, however, that the number of the physical qubits has to increase drastically to be able to run useful quantum algorithms on the logical qubits.
+To do this, every part of the current setups needs to be improved: the artificial atoms that encode the qubits, the room-temperature electronics that controls them, and the interconnect.
+Simplifying the interconnect is the focus of this article.
+In particular, we will show how to reduce the number of the microwave transmission lines.
+The current approach is to use frequency multiplexing where several qubits are measured using the same transmission line~\cite{arute_nature19,jurcevic_qst21,gong_science21,zhu_sb22,zhang_sciadv22}.
+Each qubit is coupled to the measurement line through a resonator that has a significantly different frequency.
+The measurement line is filtered to suppress the qubit decay into it.
+Such decay is conventionally called ``Purcell decay''~\cite{reed_apl10}, and the filters are called ``Purcell filters''.

-The measurement line is often filtered to suppress the decay of the AA into it.
-Such decay is conventionally called the ``Purcell decay'', and the filters are called the ``Purcell filters''.
-The Purcell filters are designed to break the trade-off between fast measurement and small decay rate into the measurement line by filtering the frequencies close to the qubit transition of the AA, but not the frequencies close to the frequency of the resonator~\cite{reed_apl10,jeffrey_prl14} [see Figs.~\ref{fig_filters}(a) and \ref{fig_filters}(b)].
-Other Purcell filter designs can be found in in Refs.~\cite{bronn_apl15,sunada_2022}.
-Addition of an unsaturable Purcell filter to a transmission line makes it more challenging to control the AA, precisely due to the fact that the qubit frequency is filtered out.
-If this frequency is filtered out completely, a separate control line is required~\cite{arute_nature19,zhang_2020,jurcevic_qst21,gong_science21,zhu_sb22}, but it is possible to make a trade-off between filtering and leaving a small coupling to perform control using the measurement line~\cite{sunada_2022}.
+The Purcell filters are designed to break the trade-off between fast measurement and small Purcell decay.
+This is done by filtering the frequencies close to the qubit transitions, but not the resonator frequencies~\cite{reed_apl10,jeffrey_prl14,bronn_apl15,sunada_prapplied22} [see Figs.~\ref{fig_filters}(a) and \ref{fig_filters}(b)].
+Addition of an unsaturable Purcell filter to a transmission line makes it more challenging to control the qubits, precisely due to the fact that the qubit frequencies are filtered out.
+If they are filtered out completely, a separate (unfiltered) control line is required for each qubit~\cite{arute_nature19,jurcevic_qst21,gong_science21,zhu_sb22,zhang_sciadv22}.
+However, it is possible to make a trade-off between filtering and leaving a small coupling to perform control using the measurement line~\cite{sunada_prapplied22}.